Get free access to

 A Limited Liability Company can be founded by natural or legal entities and must be registered to the Trade Register.

-The company may be managed by one or more directors, appointed within the Article of Association and which can be revoked by shareholders resolution (GSM/EGSM).
+The limited liability company may be managed by one or more directors, separately or together, appointed within the Article of Association and which can be revoked by shareholders’ resolution (GSM/EGSM) or by the sole shareholder’s decision, as the case may be.

-Certain activities need prior authorization (e.g., credit institutions, insurance brokers, companies which produce, sell firearms and ammunition, pension entities).
+Certain activities need prior authorization (e.g., credit institutions, insurance brokers, companies which produce and/or sell firearms and ammunition, pension fund).

-Certain activities need to be authorized after the registration of the company (e.g., work agent, transportation licence).
+Certain activities need to be authorized after the registration of the company (e.g., temporary work agents, companies that require transportation licence).

 The incorporation procedure of the Romanian company consists mainly in: